-The Department acknowledges incentive awards and bonuses as one of many effective tools for employee recognition.
+The Department acknowledges incentive awards and bonuses as one of many effective tools for employee recognition or retention.
 The Department encourages the appropriate, applicable, and judicious use of all forms of incentive awards as established in Utah Administrative Code Section R477-6-7 and Subsection R477-7-7(1)(c).
 Awards are dependent upon the availability of financial and other resources and are awarded in the sole discretion of the Department.
+Service and Retirement awards are considered incentive awards.